lesilvan/OnlineIDE/microcontroller/README.md

 ### Description

 An S32DS project named `tcpclient_2` has been committed to this subdirectory.
 The code enables the microcontroller to send out an HTML request to the server to toggle darkmode for the online IDE.
-Additionally a LED toggles on/off each time, that a request to toggle darkmode has been sent.
+Additionally a LED toggles on/off each time, when a request to toggle darkmode has been sent.

 ### Configuration